GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Ranger.md

 **Fey**.
 * All inebriation you receive from magical effects is reduced by half.
+* You gain a +1 bonus to saves against magical effects.

 **Fiends**.
 * You know when a creature within a number of yards equal to your [Prcp] score plus heroism, which you can perceive, is activating a feature with magical components to its nature.

 **Infigura**.
 * You gain the Alchemy skill.
 If you already had it, you instead gain training in a weapon of your choice and learn a language.
-You gain a +1 bonus to all saves.
+* You gain a +1 bonus to all saves.

 **Insect**.
 * You gain an edge of your choice (see the Rogue class)